-The Cost of The Tour The cost of the tour is £2200 for a single rider in shared room (two to a room).
-A rider and pillion will cost £4000.
-A few single rooms are available at a cost of £2650.
+The Cost of The Tour (2024) The cost of the tour is £2350 for a single rider in shared room (two to a room).
+A few single rooms are available at a cost of £2850.
+A rider and pillion will cost £4500.

 Day 1- London to Delhi (Flight departing UK on Saturday)

 The start of our amazing adventure.
 A direct flight into Delhi is the easiest option.
 We will assist you in finding the best flight from your most convenient UK airport.
 The flights depart on Saturday afternoon and due to time differences you will arrive in Delhi on Sunday morning.
 Below is a photo of our luxury hotel in the centre of Delhi and within easy walking distance of Connaught Place.